lalicia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 36: May 30, 2022
+**Today's Progress**: Day 36 of SoC Bootcamp, guest speaker Nadeem Shabir from talis, intro to testing and Jest

+**Thoughts on the day at bootcamp:**
+- The talk this morning from Nadeem was really good, and I loved how he addressed not doing too much and not killing yourself to get everything, because it's just not possible and it's not healthy.
+The way he talked about softskills being important cheered me
+- Introduction to testing was pretty good; I found it an easy idea to latch onto even if it's got a lot of nuance to full comprehend, but having working in places with QA depts and being familiar with that side of things, the concept of testing made sense
+- Jest was pretty decent to work with after a rocky start installing it in the wrong folder lol  not a move I would recommend!

+**Thoughts on the 'coding':**
+- I worked on finishing the rest of the tests from the task after bootcamp and was really happy to get them all done, even a tricky one to test an error throw, where the variable needed wrapping in a function to stop the error throwing erroneously.
+Is obviously very new, but I think I liked it :)

+### Day 34/35: May 28/9, 2022
+**Today's Progress**: Day 34/35 of SoC Bootcamp, weekend

+**Thoughts on the day at bootcamp:**
+- n/a

+**Thoughts on the 'coding':**
+- The weekend task was a lot like the hackathon, only solo and a bit less hand-holdy.
+I was pretty pleased with myself until I got to the end and there were bugs I just couldn't figure out (GET/POST seemed to fire in random order from the button the the front page, meaning sometimes a new cat would be displayed upon button press and other times the page would need refreshing; couldn't figure how to wrap the results on the page; blank entries were able to be added...)
+- I was however pleased with some of my CSS on the front page, and overall, I think I'd picked up concepts quite well in executing what was essentially my first full-stack project.
+Still a lot to learn

 ### Day 33: May 27, 2022
 **Today's Progress**: Day 33 of SoC Bootcamp, hackathon!